What Are the 3 Main Types of Online Fraud?

 These notifications can give you a real-time heads-up if something is wrong.
 Don’t just dismiss them.
 Taking a moment to review transaction alerts as they come in helps you spot anything suspicious right away.
 This consistent monitoring ensures you’re always in control of your financial security.

-Verify Before You Share Personal Information
+Think Twice Before Sharing Personal Information

 Scammers are masters of manipulation, and their primary goal is often to trick you into handing over sensitive data.
 They use tactics like phishing to get your bank details, passwords, and credit card numbers.
 Always be suspicious of unexpected contacts, whether it’s an email, a text message, or a phone call.
 If you receive an out-of-the-blue request for personal information, take a pause.